wenn/battlestation/README.md

 With [ansible] we're able to set up a new machine automatically, it can take only minutes to get your machine ready.
 [Ansible][ansible] commands are repeatable in an idempotent manner, meaning, it can be ran again to correct issues without having to run previously successful commands.

+If [battlestation] is managing your applications and cli, then it can also keep them up to date.
+Running the playbook or the [quick setup] will upgrade all applications and cli commands that [battlestation] supports.

 Credit to [Josheph Kahn's blog][josephkahn].

 ## MacOS